fortrabbit/blog/post-mortem-under-the-hood-2019-06.md

 ---

-title:      "Post mortem for `Under the hood updates`"
+title: Post mortem for `Under the hood updates`
-excerpt:    "Some details on recent platform problems."
+excerpt: Some details on recent platform problems.
 created: 2019-06-28
 published: true
 author: fl
-lead:        "We recently rolled out a BIG internal update and it didn't work out exactly as planned.
-Here is what went wrong."
+lead: We recently rolled out a BIG internal update and it didn't work out exactly as planned.
+Here is what went wrong.
 image: improved-shaky.gif
+tags:
+  - chronicles
 ---

 ## Project internals